Vicky75030/Neural-Networks/700747503_Assignment_8/README.md

 # code descriptions

-Problem 1:Program 1: Types and Applications of Autoencoder
+Program 1: Types and Applications of Autoencoder

-Adding one more hidden layer to autoencoder.
+1.Adding one more hidden layer to autoencoder.

-Predicting the test data and then visualizing one of the reconstructed version of that test data.
+2.Predicting the test data and then visualizing one of the reconstructed version of that test data.
 Also, visualizing the same test data before reconstruction using Matplotlib.

-Repeating the above code on the denoisening autoencoder.
+3.Repeating the above code on the denoisening autoencoder.

-Plotting loss and accuracy using the history object.
+4.Plotting loss and accuracy using the history object.